-Check the electric power to 1 the water heater.
-No hot water is often caused by a problem with the home's electrical
+Check the electric power to the water heater.
+No hot water is often caused by a problem with the home's electrical wiring or circuit breakers.
+You'll need a non-contact circuit tester.
+Follow these guidelines:

-- Locate the water heater's circuit breaker and turn it off (or remove the circuit's fuses). - Locate the electrical junction box on top of the water heater and remove the cover.
+Locate the water heater's circuit breaker and turn it off (or remove the circuit's fuses).

-• Identify the two power wires.
+- Locate the electrical junction box on top of the water heater and remove the cover. - Identify the two power wires.
 The power wires are usually black/black or black/red-the green or copper wire is the ground wire.

-Figure 21 - Use a non-contact circuit tester to check for electrical power.
+Use a non-contact circuit tester to check for electrical power.